FAQ for Students

 In order to treat all students equitably, those who are remote (not resident on campus) are being offered the same services regardless of where they are living: access to online resources and digital delivery of journal articles, book chapters, and tables of contents.
 In addition, we are offering remote students who are engaged in honors/independent study projects a books-by-mail service.
 The library will mail books from Bowdoin’s collections as well as from Bates and Colby.
 Additional information is available on the library's Fall 2020 page.

 To provide broad accessibility and equity in the learning process and universal design advocated by the CTLG, the College has issued each student an Apple iPad Pro, an Apple Pencil 2, and the Apple Magic Keyboard for iPad, which includes a trackpad.
 With this common mobile computing platform, students have the opportunity to connect to their classes, build community with each other, run the same apps and software at the same performance level, and also receive the same support, regardless of their location or learning situation.

 The iPads have Wi-Fi and cellular data connectivity (activated and covered by the College for those students who have internet connectivity needs).
 Students should have received an email from Jason Pelletier for additional information about the iPads which contained the link to request activation of the cellular data option.
 Note: When making a request, students must demonstrate an extenuating circumstance and/or need for cellular connectivity.
 Not all requests will be honored and only requests from students living off campus will be considered - since on-campus students can utilize Bowdoin's Wi-Fi.

 More details about Bowdoin's iPad program are available on the iPad program FAQ.

-20. Will students taking a personal leave of absence this semester receive an iPad?
+20. Did students taking a personal leave of absence this semester receive an iPad?

-No, only enrolled students are receiving iPads this fall.
+No, only enrolled students received iPads this fall.

 1. What is Bowdoin doing to ensure a meaningful student life experience this fall?